Pool Chemistry: Complete Water Balance Guide

 Pool Chemistry: The Complete Water Balance Guide

-Pool chemistry is not just about adding chlorine.
-It is about keeping six interdependent parameters within target ranges so your water stays clear, safe, and equipment-friendly.
+Pool chemistry isn’t just about adding chlorine.
+It’s about keeping six interdependent parameters within target ranges so your water stays clear, safe, and equipment-friendly.
 When even one parameter drifts, it throws the others off, high pH blocks chlorine from working, low alkalinity causes pH to bounce, and too much CYA makes your chlorine nearly useless.
 We built this guide to help you find exactly what is wrong and route you to the fix.

 Video guide